-Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure and Subdivision Works Landcom will appoint an Arborist to give advice to the Main Works Contractor on the protection, and continued good health and wellbeing of those trees to be retained in the development.
-X x X The advice will centre on AS4970-2009 Protection of trees on development sites.
+Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure Landcom will appoint an Arborist to give advice to the Main Works Contractor on the protection, and continued good health and wellbeing of those trees to be retained in the development.
+The advice will centre on AS4970-2009 Protection of trees on development sites. x X x